Jahaniyan Jahangasht: Biography

-Mir Sayyid Makhdoom Jalaluddin Naqvi Al Bukhari was born into a Muslim family on 8th February 1308 AD (14 Shaban 707 AH).
-His father, Syed Ahmed Kabir, was the youngest son and chosen successor of Jalaluddin Surkh-Posh of Bukhara.
+Jahaniyan Jahangasht was born on 8th February 1308 AD (14 Shaban 707 AH) in Uch.
+His father, Sayyid Aḥmad Kabīr, was the youngest son and chosen successor of Jalaluddin Surkh-Posh of Bukhara.

 He was later given the title of Jahaniyan Jahangasht from which he gained prominence.
-He travelled to many countries, and visited Mecca 36 times in his life.
+He travelled to many countries including Kāzarūn, Egypt, Syria-Palestine, Mesopotamia, Balkh, Buk̲h̲āra, K̲h̲urāsān, and visited Mecca 36 times in his life.
 He married the daughter of his half-uncle Sadruddin Muhammad Ghawth.

+Muḥammad b.
+Tug̲h̲luq appointed Jalāl al-Dīn as S̲h̲ayk̲h̲ al-Islām and was granted forty k̲h̲ānaḳāhs in Sīwastān, but left for the Ḥajj.
+When he returned, he gifted Fīrūz S̲h̲āh Tug̲h̲luḳ with the Qadam Sharif, and Jalāl al-Dīn would visit Delhi periodically where the Sultan would pay him reverence.
+Jalāl al-Dīn also accompanied the king on his campaign to Ṭhaṭṭā and was a major influence on Fīrūz's religious policies.

 He visited Hazrat Pandua, the first capital of the Bengal Sultanate, where he led the janazah of Alaul Haq Pandwi, the court scholar of Bengal.
-Some of his gifts to Bengal include a Jhanda which is preserved in the dargah of Jalaluddin Tabrizi in Pandua and a Qadam Rasul at the Qadam Rasul Mosque in Gaur.
-The nearby Jhan Jhaniya Mosque of the 16th-century is said to be named in his honour too.
+The Jhan Jhaniya Mosque of the 16th-century is said to be named in his honour.
 Every year, during the urs of Akhi Siraj Bengali, Jahangasht's jhanda is taken from Tabrizi's dargah to Akhi Siraj's mausoleum.

 Legacy

-His descendants use the surname Naqvi Bukhari, and belong to the Suhrawardi Saadat.
-Some of them migrated to Tando Jahania in Sindh creating a sizeable community, whilst others migrated to many other places within the subcontinent.
+His descendants use the surname Naqvi Bukhari, and belong to the Naurang Jahania family Some of them migrated to Jalalpur Pirwala, Depalpur, Karmanwala and Tando Jahania in Sindh creating a sizeable community, whilst others migrated to many other places within the subcontinent.